Movement photography techniques involve capturing motion in photography and portraying motion in photos.

 - This movement up her arm and following her gaze creates an implied triangle, echoing her outline.
 The triangle is dynamic, but also reassuring and restful as it’s upright, as are the solid, dependable, wide verticals of the pillars

 If you have any questions about movement photography, let us know in the comments.

-Also, we love good news, so if our movement photography tips have helped you to understand how to capture motion, share that too.
+Also, I love good news, so if my photography composition tips have helped you to understand how to capture motion, share that too.